Minee-Liane-Choi/MineeChoiLab/index.md

 ### {% include icon.html icon="fa-regular fa-pen-to-square" %} <strong><pink>Tech</pink> <blue>Three</blue></strong> &nbsp; Organoid Intelligence

 Inspired by recent findings that human brain organoids can learn simple tasks (Kagan et al., Neuron, 2021), we explore the concept of biological computing.
-BROI is pioneering the development of neural computers that combine mini-brains derived from human cells with computational interfaces.
+Team {{ site.team }} is pioneering the development of neural computers that combine mini-brains derived from human cells with computational interfaces.
 These platforms serve as cognitive function testbeds, enabling the assessment of how candidate drugs impact learning and memory in a human-relevant context.

 ### {% include icon.html icon="fa-regular fa-pen-to-square" %} <strong><pink>Tech</pink> <blue>Four</blue></strong> &nbsp; AI - Digital Brain Cell Foundation Model

 We customized artificial intelligence—including large language models (LLMs) and convolutional neural networks (CNNs)—to build predictive models trained on dynamic cellular and molecular data from patient-derived brain cells.
 These AI models incorporate patient heterogeneity and complex disease mechanisms, enabling precise drug response predictions and the digital transformation of neuropathological features.
 We harnessed AI to discern and comprehend the heterogeneity of these diseases, thereby contributing to the development of a predictive model individualized for each patient.

-Ultimately, the BROI Lab aims to digitize the cellular pathology of neurological diseases and establish an AI-powered precision drug prediction system—setting a new standard for the future of neurotherapeutics.
+Ultimately, the {{ site.team }} Lab aims to digitize the cellular pathology of neurological diseases and establish an AI-powered precision drug prediction system—setting a new standard for the future of neurotherapeutics.

 <blockquote class="instagram-media" data-instgrm-permalink="https://www.instagram.com/reel/DCxy5QLtugO/?utm_source=ig_web_copy_link" data-instgrm-version="14" style="max-width:540px; margin:auto;">
 </blockquote>